Wisdom Teeth Removal

 The fee for your treatment is determined by a number of factors.
 These may include the difficulty involved in removing your teeth, placement of the teeth and which type of anesthesia is best for you.
-During your consultation appointment, Dr. Hauser will review your x-rays, complete an oral examination, determine the best option for anesthesia, discuss all option with you.
+During your consultation appointment, Dr. Schwartz will review your x-rays, complete an oral examination, determine the best option for anesthesia, discuss all option with you.
 Our staff will then be able to provide you with an estimate.
 Every insurance company has a different policy regarding the extent of coverage for a given surgical procedure.
 Our office staff will help you obtain maximum insurance coverage for your treatment.
 Please keep in mind that we can only provide an estimate of your insurance and out-of-pockets expenses, and only if we have received all the correct information from you regarding your insurance coverage.
 All costs not not covered by your insurance will be your responsibility.

 What If I Have Questions Before Surgery?

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to use that opportunity to ask any questions you may have.
 If new questions arise after your consultation, please call our office at Daniel M. Schwartz DMD MD LLC Phone Number 216-464-1200 to speak to one of our staff members.

 The Day of Treatment